dali99/dandellion-xyz/content/2021-03-03-unordered.md

 \sum_{i = 1}^4 \sum_{j = i}^4 \sum_{k = j}^4 \sum_{l = k}^4 1
 {% end %}

-Similarly you can count just the last two digits remove those from the total.
+Similarly you can count just the last two digits, and then remove those from the total.
 This way you can find out which one of those options are the initial state.

 {% katex(block=true) %}